neiljbrown/brighttalk-channel-reporting-api-client/readme.md

 If your application uses Spring XML bean config, you can enable processing of Spring annotations using the <tt>&lt;context:annotation-config/></tt> element and include the shipped `@Configuration` class in your Spring XML, e.g.
 <pre>
-&lt!-- One of your Spring bean XML files, e.g. integration-config.xml --> &lt;beans>
+&lt;!-- One of your Spring bean XML files, e.g. integration-config.xml --> &lt;beans>
   ...
   &lt;!-- Enable processing of Spring annotations such as @Configuration -->